RN0MI/SafeHR/README.md

 # SafeHR

-A Secure-by-Design web-based Human Resource Management System developed with modern cybersecurity principles and security best practices.
+A secure web-based Human Resource Management System built using **Secure-by-Design** principles to safeguard employee data through modern cybersecurity technologies and best security practices.

-# SafeHR
+## Overview

-## Secure Human Resource Management System
+SafeHR is designed to streamline human resource operations while maintaining a strong security posture.
+The system integrates multiple cybersecurity controls to protect sensitive information, enforce secure access, and support the confidentiality, integrity, and availability of organizational data.

-The project was designed using a **Secure-by-Design** approach to protect sensitive employee information while providing essential HR services for organizations.
-Security was integrated throughout the system to ensure confidentiality, integrity, availability, and secure access to organizational data.
+By combining secure software development practices with industry security standards, SafeHR provides a reliable and resilient platform for modern HR management.

 ## Key Features